DiegoJunges/API-NODE-TDD-CleanArchitecture/README.md

 # API-NODE-TDD-CleanArchitecture
 API Node built with Clear Architecture and TDD.

-A login, UseAuth usecase fully covered by tests.
+A login with Authentication usecase fully covered by tests.